juju/docs/src/en/models-config.md

 TODO: Check accuracy of key table
       Confirm 'all' harvest mode state.
 Seems it should be "'Dead' or 'Unknown'" OR "a combination of modes 'destroyed' and 'unknown'".
-      Make the table more space-efficient.
-Damn it's bulbous.
       Provide an example of using model-defaults to set a per-region attribute.